 Adaptations

-Red kangaroos also made specific adaptations to survive the scorching summer heat of Australia.
+• Red kangaroos also made specific adaptations to survive the scorching summer heat of Australia.
 They have a large concentration of blood vessels on the skin’s surface.
 So if they lick their body, the heat blows away from their warm blood.

-They sweat while moving and pant when they stop.
+• They sweat while moving and pant when they stop.

-Red kangaroos have a range of vision of about 300⁰ (324 ⁰with about 25⁰ overlap).
+• Red kangaroos have a range of vision of about 300⁰ (324 ⁰with about 25⁰ overlap).
 This helps them in seeing faraway objects.
 As a result, they face no difficulty covering large distances in a single leap.

 Young males participate in ceremonial boxing, and the winner wins the right to mate with the females.
+Compared to other kangaroos, a fight between red kangaroos is more like wrestling.
+Standing on their hind legs, they try to push their opponents off balance by jabbing or locking their arms.
+If the fight intensifies, they kick each other with their hind legs.
 The strongest males control most of the breeding.

-Red kangaroos can breed anytime in a year, provided the seasonal conditions are favourable.
+Red kangaroos can breed anytime in a year, provided the seasonal conditions are favorable.
 The males and females do not get to choose their partners.
 The males had to fight for their mating opportunities with the females.
 A male can mate with several females in their lifetime.

 Red Kangaroo Animal